ogty/iconic-commands/README.md

 ## 🎈 Feature

-- ✅ Creation of material iconic files
+- ✅ Creation of iconic files
-- ✅ Creation of material iconic directories
+- ✅ Creation of iconic directories
-- ✅ Conversion to material iconic files/directories
+- ✅ Conversion to iconic files/directories
 - ✅ Support for free icons
 - ✅ Creation of original icons
 - 🟩 Replace all existing folders and files with new icons